VictorWKey/Average-Mode-Median-JavaScript-Practice/README.md

 # Average-Mode-Median-JavaScript-Practice

-This are the steps to create the percentages and discounts calculator
+This are the steps to create the average, mode and median calculator

 First Step: define the formulas
 Second Step: implement formulas in JavaScript